GIS Technologies in Ukrainian Agriculture

 Advantages of GIS Technologies for Agriculture

-1. Increased yield.
-According to World Bank statistics, precision agriculture based on the use of GIS technologies has increased the average farm yield by 22%, while reducing clean water consumption by 20%.
-This not only increases the profitability of a specific enterprise but also helps solve the global food crisis.
+1. Increased yields.
+According to World Bank statistics, precision farming based on GIS technologies has increased average farm yields by 22%, while reducing freshwater consumption by 20%.
+This not only increases the profitability of individual enterprises but also helps address the global food crisis.

 2. Reduced need for manual labor.
-According to World Economic Forum data, automation of equipment using GIS solutions allows one farm worker to control four machines simultaneously.
-In the US, Canada, and the UK, this reduces costs by $15-20 per month on each acre.
-Additionally, people can free up time to perform more creative work that contributes to societal development.
+According to World Economic Forum data, equipment automation using GIS solutions allows one farm worker to operate four machines simultaneously.
+In the USA, Canada, and the United Kingdom, this reduces costs by $15–20 per month per acre.
+Additionally, people can free up time for more creative work that contributes to societal development.

 3. Savings on fertilizers and plant protection products.
-Geographic information systems allow creating variable rate application (VRA) maps, determining optimal material consumption for each plot.
-According to WEF research, this helped Canadian farms reduce fertilizer and pesticide application by 30% while maintaining the same yield indicators.
+Geographic information systems enable the creation of variable rate application (VRA) maps, determining optimal material usage for each area.
+According to WEF research, this has helped Canadian farms reduce fertilizer and pesticide application by 30% while maintaining the same yield levels.
 Reducing the use of aggressive substances also minimizes environmental risks.

-4. Optimization of associated costs.
-McKinsey experts have calculated that the use of GIS reduces costs for fuel procurement, equipment maintenance, and material storage by 7-9%.
-If today’s pace of geoinformation technology development continues until 2030, it will increase global GDP by 500 billion dollars.
-And the overall effect of resource savings could reach 2-3 trillion dollars.
+4. Optimization of related costs.
+McKinsey experts have calculated that GIS application reduces costs for fuel procurement, equipment maintenance, and material storage by 7–9%.
+If the current pace of geographic information technology development continues until 2030, this will increase global GDP by $500 billion.
+The overall effect of resource savings could reach $2–3 trillion.

 5. Effective livestock management.
-GIS allows monitoring the movement of large herds of farm animals.
-They help track outbreaks of serious diseases, select productive pastures, and protect herds from predators.
-According to McKinsey calculations, by 2030 this will bring enterprises up to 20 billion dollars in additional profit.
+GIS enables monitoring of large herds of farm animals.
+It helps track outbreaks of serious diseases, select productive pastures, and protect herds from predators.
+According to McKinsey estimates, by 2030 this will bring enterprises up to $20 billion in additional profit.

 Read also: Technology of milk and dairy products production in Ukraine